awlondon/d9l294il0oqy-dqr3/docs/archive/06_operations_and_sops/03_cafe_operations_sop.md

 6. Lock storage and back-of-house food areas if applicable.
 7. Log closing counts or waste data if required for inventory.

-This SOP is paired with café operations training clips and step-by-step checklists.
+This SOP is paired with cafe operations training clips and step-by-step checklists.